-Nail biting differs from thumb sucking.
-Thumb Sucking is a habit, but nail biting is an act by the child to reduce internal stress, for example during anger, tests, watching action movies, or reacting to hostilities from favorite individuals, such as the mother, whom the child is angry at.
+There are different types of habits, of which some are worse than others.
+Thumb Sucking is a habit, but nail biting is an act by the child to reduce internal stress, for example during anger tests anger, tests, watching action movies, or reacting to hostilities from favorite individuals, such as the mother, whom the child is angry at.

 Nails are the most sensitive parts of the skin that protect fingertips from physical and thermal damage.
 Delicate objects can be easily lifted with fingernails, and sewing with small needles is also thanks to nails.
-Nail biting, however, damages the surrounding skin and allows microbes under the skin.
-Lots of microbes and contamination also accumulate under fingernails and are transferred into the mouth after biting.
+Nail biting, however, damages the surrounding skin and allows small microbes under the skin.
+If this continues with immense amounts of microbes, contaimination will increase and also accumulate under fingernails.
+Then, they will be transferred into the mouth after biting.

-Nail biting is the most important disorder in 3-12-year-olds and is more common in girls, but also seen in adults.
-In addition to damaging fingers, it also damages oral and dental tissues and causes supraclusion and maxillofacial problems; the most important of which is the maxillary and mandibular incisor separation and glossocele, which causes ankyloglossia as well as problem in pronouncing sounds.
+The most important disorder in 3-12-year-olds is nail biting.
+It’s more common in girls, but also seen in adults and boys.
+In addition to damaging your fingers, it also damages oral and dental tissues and causes supraclusion and maxillofacial problems.
+The most important of which is the maxillary, mandibular incisor separation and glossocele, these cause ankyloglossia and in producing sounds while speaking.

 Factors affecting nail biting